Get a free, no obligation personal loan quote with rates as low as 9.90%

-If your lender does offer this type of program, it will generally be on a case-by-case basis, meaning your mortgage will need to be reevaluated before they can actually approve you for a deferral agreement.
+Do note, that not all banks offer this option.
+If they offer this program, it will generally be on a case-by-case basis.
+That means your mortgage will be reevaluated before being approved for a deferral agreement.
 During this evaluation, they may also examine various financial elements, such as your household income and credit history

 Mainly, this inspection is to determine how easy it would be to afford your larger mortgage payments once they resume.
 After all, you’ll still have the same balance remaining on your home.
 Depending on your lender, you may be able to extend your amortization period which may involve your mortgage having to be refinanced.